theparthway/docs/docs/developers/fundamentals/orderbook/Orderbook.md

 ## Tracking Orders

-Order tracking allows makers and fillers to monitor their order statuses and perform required actions based on the current status of the order.
+Order tracking allows makers and Fillers to monitor their order statuses and perform required actions based on the current status of the order.

 ### Order Status